Last updated on : 19 Nov, 2025

 Instructions:

-Lemongrass is generally considered safe when consumed in typical food amounts.
-In herbal medicine, it is also commonly used as tea or in diluted essential oil form for topical use or aromatherapy.
+Lemongrass is generally considered safe when consumed in typical food amounts [3].
+In herbal medicine, it is also commonly used as tea or in diluted essential oil form for topical use or aromatherapy [1].

-Lemongrass offers a variety of wellness benefits—from aiding digestion to calming the mind.
-However, when used in essential oil or supplement form, it’s important to use it mindfully, especially during pregnancy or if you have sensitive skin.
-Checking with a healthcare expert before regular use is a wise step.
+“Lemongrass offers a variety of wellness benefits, from aiding digestion to calming the mind.
+However, when using it in essential oil or concentrated supplement form, it is paramount to adhere to proper dilution guidelines and be mindful of potential drug-herb interactions.
+Checking with a healthcare expert before regular therapeutic use is a wise and necessary step for safety and efficacy.”

 – Dr. Kavya Rejikumar